frenzymath/LeanSearch/README.md

 ### Indexing a project

 To use LeanSearch with a project, it must first be indexed.
-Run `python -m database` to create the index.
+Run `python -m database <project root> <prefixes>` to create the index.

+`project root`: Path to the project to index.
+This is where the `lakefile.toml` or `lakefile.lean` is located.

+`prefixes`: Comma-separated list of module prefixes.
+A module is indexed only if its module path starts with one of prefixes listed here.
+For example, `Init,Lean,Mathlib` will include only `Init.*`, `Lean.*`, and `Mathlib.*` modules.

-Note that indexing a large project like Mathlib requires a significant amount of both API call cost and computational power.
+Note that indexing a large project like Mathlib requires a significant amount of both API calls (to create informal descriptions) and computational power (to compute the semantic embedding).
 Use with caution.

 ### Searching